 For all new construction and renovation projects, the College requires compliance with Swarthmore’s Design Standards and Guidelines and the accompanying Environmental Sustainability Framework.

 In addition, the College has used third-party certification standards to benchmark our sustainable design and construction.
 Two buildings have been LEED certified: the 130,346 square foot Science Center (Certified), and the 5,200 square-foot Wister Center at Scott Arboretum (Gold).
 The Dining and Community Commons Project, which will be completed in 2023, aims to achieve Living Building Challenge Petal certification from the International Living Future Institute.
 For more information about sustainability efforts in past and current construction and renovation projects, see below.

 - Recent and Ongoing Projects

-Roadmap to Zero Carbon: Swarthmore has committed to achieving carbon neutrality by 2035, and the Roadmap to Zero Carbon is our vision for realizing this commitment.
-The roadmap charts a transformative path to efficient and clean energy on campus, moving the College away from fossil fuel combustion and toward greater use of electricity through new renewable sources.
-Learn more about the Roadmap to Zero Carbon.
+To Zero By Thirty-Five: Swarthmore has committed to achieving carbon neutrality by 2035, and To Zero By Thirty-Five (20X35) is our vision for realizing this commitment.
+20X35 charts a transformative path to efficient and clean energy on campus, moving the College away from fossil fuel combustion and toward greater use of electricity through new renewable sources.
+Learn more To Zero By Thirty-Five.